In the blue-blue sea, there lived a fish called Self-Fish.

 “Don’t look away.
 I am not out there, I am in here.”

-“I am not out there, I am in here,” repeated the small little voice.
-“Just keep looking.
-Just keep looking.”
+“I am not out there, I am in here,” repeated the still small voice.

-She drew closer, looking into the darkness of the cave, and fixed her gaze upon him.
+She drew closer, peeping into the darkness of the cave, and fixed her gaze firmly upon him.

 “Nice song,” commented someone passing by.

 “Bruce!” exclaimed Self-Fish.
 “It’s so good to see you!”

 “So, I see you are ready to take on the world,” said he and pointed to the empty seat in his jetski.